Ayamin0x539/Gunz2PAQ/PseudoAutoQuest/Release/readme.txt

 VERSION 2.07
 ////

-[WARNING]
-Since I've been banned, I can't really test anything.
-Everything past the initial release is expected to be buggy.
-Rather, it's up to you guys to test these releases for me and let me know if you have any suggestions, complaints, etc. so that I can improve this dll.

 [FEATURES]
 - Compatibility with Cyanide.
 You can inject this with Cyanide.
 Actually, it's meant to be used with Cyanide.
 I purposefully made it so the hotkeys wouldn't conflict.
 - Infinite Ammo